-$\mathsf{ThresholdBits}(\mathsf{height}:\mathbb{N}):=\mathsf{ToCompact}(\mathsf{Threshold}(\mathsf{height})).$
+ThresholdBits(height $: \mathbb{N}$ ) := ToCompact(Threshold(height)).

-- The convention used for the height parameters to the functions MedianTime, MeanTarget, ActualTimespan, ActualTimespanDamped, ActualTimespanBounded, Threshold, and ThresholdBits is that these functions use only information from blocks preceding the given block height. - When the median function is applied to a sequence of even length (which only happens in the definition of MedianTime during the first PoWAveragingWindow 1 blocks of the block chain), the element that begins the second half of the sequence is taken.
+- The convention used for the height parameters to the functions MedianTime, MeanTarget, ActualTimespan, ActualTimespanDamped, ActualTimespanBounded, Threshold, and ThresholdBits is that these functions use only information from blocks preceding the given block height. - When the median function is applied to a sequence of even length (which only happens in the definition of MedianTime during the first PoWAveragingWindow -1 blocks of the block chain), the element that begins the second half of the sequence is taken.
 This corresponds to the zcashd implementation, but was not specified correctly in versions of this specification prior to v2019.0.0.

 On Testnet from block height 299188 onward, the difficulty adjustment algorithm is changed to allow minimumdifficulty blocks, as described in [ZIP-205].
-The Blossom network upgrade changes the minimum-difficulty time threshold to 6 times the block target spacing, as described in [ZIP-208].
-These changes do not apply to Mainnet.
+This change does not apply to Mainnet.